 This can include language choices, sentence structures, film choices, poetic styles (limerick, free verse, etc.) and is often influences by the context and literary styles of the time it was written.

-Incomplete or broken off sentences used most commonly in dialogue to replicate regular speech patterns and being cut off or trailing off while speaking.
+This language technique is used most commonly in dialogue to replicate regular speech patterns and being cut off or trailing off while speaking.
+It is also used outside of dialogue to build suspense, tension or a sense of urgency.
+Very common in poetry.

 Hyperbole